beshu-tech/readonlyrest-docs/kibana.md

 This means the configuration will be kept all in one place and if you used ReadonlyREST before , it will be also very familiar.

-> Again, make sure you have an installed and running  ReadonlyREST for Elasticsearch **1.16.2 or greater**.
+> In this document, every time you will encounter references to "readonlyrest.yml" or "elasticsearch.yml", we will be referring **to the configuration files in the Elasticsearch plugin**.
+In general, by design, we tend to concentrate all configuration within the main plugin (the Elasticsearch one) as much as possible.

 ## Example: multiuser ELK

-Make sure X-Pack is uninstalled or disabled from `elasticsearch.yml` and `kibana.yml`:
+Make sure X-Pack is uninstalled or disabled from `elasticsearch.yml` (on the Elasticsearch side) and `kibana.yml` (on the Kibana side):
 This is how you disable X-pack modules:

 ```yaml